 Before specific models — the specs that make a real-world difference.

-Throw distance — the distance between projector and screen.
-Standard throw needs 10-15 feet for 100".
-Short-throw needs 4-6 feet.
+Throw distance is how far the projector sits from the screen to fill it.
+Standard throw needs 10–15 feet for a 100" image.
+Short-throw needs 4–6 feet.
 Ultra-short-throw (UST) sits inches from the wall.
 If your room is under 12 feet deep, check throw distance first.

-Brightness — for a dark, light-controlled room, 1,500-2,000 lumens is plenty.
+Brightness — for a dark, light-controlled room, 1,500–2,000 lumens is plenty.
 For a room with ambient light, 2,500+ lumens.
-UST projectors with ALR screens can handle bright rooms at lower lumen counts.
+UST projectors with ALR (ambient light rejecting) screens can handle brighter rooms at lower lumen counts.

-Contrast ratio — how deep the blacks look.
+Contrast ratio is how deep the blacks look.
 Laser projectors have better contrast than lamp-based.
 A high contrast ratio makes a bigger visual difference than raw resolution in most setups.

 These are the projectors we recommend and install for custom home theater builds.
 All are laser 4K with reference-grade image quality.